tiffanymonroe/wdi-remote-gizmo/unit_1/w01d04/instructor_notes/afternoon_lesson.md

 _After this lesson students will be able to:_

+* Use `const` and `let` for block-scoping
 * Differentiate between global and local scope
-* Invoke a function within a function
-* Use `const` and `let` for block-scoping

 ---